vinceimbat/vinceimbat/content/lms/my life goals master list.md

 ## Primary focus

-- [ ] [CR] I have conducted a seven-day walk of my routes in LB that includes sending a daily missive to a pop-up newsletter containing writing and photographs.
 - [ ] [CR] I have studied and articulated an aesthetics for writing inspired by a free, creative, and subsistent spirituality; established a more authentic writing practice; and began teaching writing as a gateway to free religion.
 - [ ] [CO] I have assisted Lea in starting a life design project to help her find the best life work for her.
 - [ ] [O, S] I have fully integrated my financial system and other life areas with Lea’s.